 The first factor that influences how long it will take to reach Dutch B1 is your native language.

-If your mother tongue is German, you’ll learn Dutch with amazing speed.
+If your mother tongue is German, you’ll learn Dutch NT2 with amazing speed.
 Dutch and German are like brother and sister- they resemble each other.
 On the other hand, those resemblances may confuse you.
-‘False friends’ is the name for words that look alike, but have a different meaning in the other language.
+‘False friends’ is the name for words that look alike, but have different meanings in the other language.
 In Dutch: ‘ik mag zwemmen’ means ‘I am allowed to swim’, whereas in German ‘Ich mag schwimmen’ means ‘I like swimming.

 Do you know English?
 Well, that helps to learn Dutch!
-English belongs to the group of Germanic languages as well: Danish, Scottish, South-African, Norwegian and Swedish are the other members of the family.
+English belongs to the group of Germanic languages as well: Danish, Scottish, South African, Norwegian, and Swedish are the other members of the family.
 But, if you speak English more often than Dutch, word order in the Dutch sentence is hard to learn – it is completely different from the English one.
 In addition, South Africans have hard work learning Dutch verbs – the Dutch change all the forms of the verbs, whilst the South Africans do not.

 These outcomes show that the more your mother’s tongue differs from the language you want to learn, the harder you have to work to learn that language.